cis198-2016s/slides/00/content.md

     - `f32`, `f64`
     - `isize` & `usize` are the size of pointers (and therefore have machine-dependent size)
-    - Type inference for numeric literals will default to `i32` or `f64`.
+    - Type inference for numeric literals default to `i32` or `f64`.

+- Arrays, slices, `str`, tuples.
+- Functions.

 ---
 ### Arrays ###